folio-org/fqm-tools/docs/generation/01-introduction.md

 There are two types of entity types: simple and composite.
 Simple entity types are our primary focus in entity type generation, representing a single type of data and typically maintaining a one-to-one relationship with a database table.
 Composite entity types, on the other hand, are more complex and tie simple entity types together, allowing for more complex queries and data relationships.
 These are typically what users will query against, as it allows displaying all relevant data together (for example, a `loan` with its `user`, `item`, `fee/fine`, etc.).

 With entity type generation, we will only focus on simple entity types.
-Composite entity types will be created later, typically by FQM developers (or in the future, by users themselves).

 ## What do entity types consist of?